facebook/react-native-website/website/blog/2020-09-02-flatlist-on-viewable-items-changed.md

 }
 ```

-- By `this.state`, we know the range of the rendered items by `first` and `last` value. `VirtualizedList` updates these two values when the rendered items are changed.
+- By `this.state`, you know the range of the rendered items by `first` and `last` value. `VirtualizedList` updates these two values when the rendered items are changed.

 ```js
 type State = {